 - Refinance larger loans over a longer period of time.
 This would apply to large loans such as student loans.
 You can extend the length of the loan to reduce your minimum monthly payments, which will also reduce your DTI ratio.
 Just keep in mind that repaying a loan over a longer period can result in more interest paid over the life of the loan.

-- Transfer credit card debt to a lower interest card.
-There are often credit card offers available with an introductory period of lower or no interest.
-You can transfer existing debt to a low or no interest card in order to reduce your minimum monthly payment and the total amount paid over time!
+- Transfer credit card debt to a lower-interest card.
+There is often credit card offers available with an introductory period of lower or no interest.
+You can transfer the existing debt to a low or no-interest card in order to reduce your minimum monthly payment and the total amount paid overtime!
 At the end of the promotional period, you can always transfer again to a lower interest card!

 - Look for ways to increase your monthly income.
 With the world of Etsy and YouTube channels, there are plenty of ways to earn extra income in addition to your monthly income.
 If you have a specific hobby or craft to share, it can gain you extra funds every month.